AManukyan9/Swift-Typestate/README.md

 # Swift-Typestate
 Typestate demonstration

 This is a demonstration of the Typestate design pattern.
-Swift 5.9 introduced borrowing and consuming functions which make the implementation of this design pattern easier.
+Swift 5.9 introduced Non-copyable types, borrowing and consuming functions which make the implementation of this design pattern easier.
 The main premise of the pattern is to elevate runtime errors to compile time errors.
 [Learn more about the pattern](https://swiftology.io/articles/typestate/)